7 min read read

 Method 2: Merge JSON Files Using Python

-Python is the go-to choice for JSON merging when you need automation, custom logic, or are working with large datasets.
-Here are several approaches covering different scenarios.
+Python offers the most flexibility for JSON merging when automation, custom logic, or large datasets are involved.

 Basic Array Merge

-The simplest case: each file contains a JSON array, and you want one combined array.
+Simplest case: each file contains a JSON array, combined into one array.

 import json